Food safety incidents in China: 500,000 food safety violations report by China's Food and Drug Administration

 There were 500,000 cases of food safety violations in China in the first three quarters of 2016.
 In a report presented by Bi Jingquan, there were over 15 million food safety inspections conducted by China's Food and Drug Administration.
 Public health violations include false advertising of food, the selling of contaminated food and drinks, and the use of counterfeit material in the production of food and drink.
 Notable incidents of food safety violations included the use of industrial gelatine and salt.
 While Bi Jingquan argued that China was making progress in food safety, he argued that food safety problems remained to be "deep-rooted".

 Food safety incidents in 2017

 Fake alcohol

 In November 2017, 13 people got poisoned by drinking methanol labeled as alcohol.
 The Muse Bar in Shenzhen has been closed and four people have been detained for selling the toxic fake alcohol.
-This is just an example of the widespread practice of labeling cheap or toxic drinks as brand-name alcohol in China.
+This is a common example of the widespread practice of labelling cheap or toxic drinks as brand-name alcohol in China.